To promote a strong work ethic, encouraging the development of good character and values.

 At College of the Ozarks, we call ourselves "Hard Work U." That's because our work program sets us apart from nearly every other college in the country and lets us provide a distinctive education that will help you achieve your life goals and objectives.

 At College of the Ozarks, you help to pay for your education in a way that actually enriches your learning!
 As a full-time student, either in residence or as a commuter taking 12 or more hours, you work 15 hours each week at your assigned campus work station.
 The work education program will involve you in one of over 80 diverse and fulfilling work areas.
-Combined with scholarships and grants, your work scholarship will cover the cost of your education, making your College of the Ozarks education very affordable.
-Best of all, you'll find that your on-the-job experience gives you a significant competitive edge when you begin your career after college.
+You'll find that your on-the-job experience gives you a significant competitive edge when you begin your career after college.

 Your participation in the work program might mean spending 15 hours a week working in the Computer Center, Child Development Center, Ralph Foster Museum, McDonald Clinic, or in any of the 80 other work areas on campus.
 Although your studies and college work program job take priority, many students at "Hard Work U" find they are also able to earn supplemental income through part time employment with the many employers in nearby Hollister and Branson, Missouri.

 Your campus job helps pay for the cost of your education at College of the Ozarks.
-Our distinctive work education program makes college affordable for many students who might not otherwise be able to meet the cost of their education.
-For others, the work education program means freedom from having to pay back large school loans after graduation.
+Combined with scholarships and grants, your work scholarship will cover the cost of your education, making your College of the Ozarks education very affordable.
+The work education program means freedom from having to pay back large school loans after graduation.
 Best of all, the on-the-job experience you gain as a College of the Ozarks student will add extra dimension to your learning.
 Unlike many of your friends attending other colleges, you’ll be starting your career debt free, well educated, and work experienced!

 Unlike the federal "work-study" programs that most colleges offer, our work education program lets you contribute in a very significant way, both to your education and to the betterment of the C of O community.
 In addition to your normal weekly 15 hours during each semester, you'll work two 40 hour weeks each year chosen from the weeks when classes are not in session.
 Although the scholarship program is need-based, your room and board may also be covered by working six weeks per term during your summer break.
 Combined with other scholarships and grants, your work scholarship can cover the entire cost of your education.